-It is the signs that he is doing that are bringing him to Jesus.
+It is the "signs" that he is doing that are bringing him to Jesus.
 The only sign that Nicodemus could have known about was the cleansing of the temple - for the other sign - water into wine - was only a private sign known to the disciples and the servants.

 3. In the sermon Tim brought to the surface the detail that the "sign" that brings Nicodemus to Jesus that night was the cleansing of the temple.
 The cleansing of the temple was a central act of every revolutionary moment in Israel's history against foreign rule.
 Nicodemus is coming to Jesus in hopes of sparking a revolution.
 What does this tell us about Nicodemus' perspective of what is wrong with the world and how to address it?

-The problems are out there with the Romans, the lack of a Jewish King on the throne, the land occupied, the temple defiled by pagan images.
+The problems are out there with the Romans, the lack of a Jewish King on the throne, the land occupied, the temple defiled by pagan images, the priestly class (Sadducees) collaborating with the Romans- turning the temple practices into a racketeering scheme - gouging the poor to line their own practices